 Eric is a Georgia native who developed a passion for the outdoors during his adventures throughout the state’s diverse ecoregions.
-He received a B.S. in Wildlife and Fisheries from the University of Georgia.
-Eric participated as a field technician to research blue catfish in Lake Oconee, and also helped lead a UGA summer class that collected and studied native fishes, reptiles, mammals, and amphibians.
-He joined the naturalist team in January 2014.
+He received his B.S. in Wildlife and Fisheries from the University of Georgia.
+Eric worked as a field technician researching blue catfish in Lake Oconee, and helped lead a UGA summer class that collected and studied native fishes, reptiles, mammals, and amphibians.
+He joined the Naturalist team in January 2014.
 Eric enjoys spending his free time camping, biking, fishing, hunting, kayaking, and hiking.

 Willy was born and raised in Macon, Georgia and received his B.S. degree in Forest Resources from the University of Georgia.
-For over a decade, Willy has led sea kayak excursions along the waters of Georgia's coast.
-And, since 2000, he has worked with the National Outdoor Leadership School, leading expeditions to exciting nature locations around the globe.
+For over a decade, Willy has led sea kayak excursions in coastal Georgia and has worked with the National Outdoor Leadership School, leading expeditions to exciting paddling destinations around the globe.
 He joined the Naturalist team in 2010 and serves as the Naturalist Supervisor.
 Willy's greatest passion is exploring remote natural areas where he can paddle, fish or hike.
 Other passions Willy pursues are surfing, bicycling, cooking and carpentry.

-Stacia is renowned in her field and became the Naturalist Supervisor for Little St. Simons Island and the Naturalist team as the Naturalist Manager in September 2008.
-Prior to arriving to lead the Island naturalist staff, Stacia was the naturalist for Sea Island Company for eleven years and prior to that was the naturalist for Greyfield Inn on Cumberland Island for fourteen years.
+Stacia joined Little St. Simons Island and the Naturalist team as the Naturalist Manager in September 2008.
+Prior to arriving to lead the Naturalist staff, Stacia was the Naturalist for Sea Island Company for eleven years and prior to that was the Naturalist for Greyfield Inn on Cumberland Island for fourteen years.
 After growing up in twelve states and abroad, she relishes every season she is privileged to experience on the Georgia coast.
 Her other passions include gardening, beekeeping and working in her clay studio.

 Mike grew up in Troy, New York, hiking, fishing and canoeing in the Adirondack Mountains.
 After completing his B.S. in Biology at Gordon College (MA) in December 2012, Mike worked on a variety of research projects for songbird, bat and small mammal studies.
 During his summer breaks, Mike also enjoyed working as a children's camp counselor.
 Mike joined the Island's naturalist team in April 2013.
 When he's not out guiding guests, Mike pursues his passions of surf fishing, kayaking and trail running.

-Cassandra developed her love of the outdoors as a child, spending most of her time catching frogs and playing in the forests and creeks around her parents’ home in Fayette county Georgia.
-This love of the outdoors would inspire her to obtain a B.S. from the University of Georgia with a major in Wildlife and Fisheries Sciences and a second in Natural Resources Recreation and Tourism.
-During her time at the University of Georgia Cassandra also worked on projects along the Georgia coast including one targeting the social behaviors of the resident bottlenose dolphin populations.
-Additionally she has spent time working with other species including endangered Wood Bison in Southern Alaska and Louisiana water thrush in The Great Smoky Mountains National Park.
+Cassandra developed her love of the outdoors as a child, spending most of her time catching frogs and playing in the forests and creeks around her parents’ home in Fayette County, Georgia.
+This love of the outdoors inspired her to obtain her B.S. from the University of Georgia with a major in Wildlife and Fisheries Sciences and a second in Natural Resources Recreation and Tourism.
+During her time at the University of Georgia, Cassandra also worked on projects along the Georgia coast including one targeting the social behaviors of the resident bottlenose dolphin populations.
+Additionally, she worked with other species including endangered Wood Bison in Southern Alaska and the Louisiana Waterthrush in The Great Smoky Mountains National Park.
 Cassandra is very enthusiastic about environmental education and has spent her summers during college teaching courses on herpetology and marine biology.
 When she’s not working she loves to go birding and hiking.